How many atoms and molecules are in a grain of sand?

 Molar mass

-In chemistry, the molar mass (M) of a chemical compound is defined as the ratio between the mass and the amount of substance (measured in moles) of any sample of said compound.
+In chemistry, the molar mass (M) (sometimes called molecular weight or formula weight, but see related quantities for usage) of a chemical compound is defined as the ratio between the mass and the amount of substance (measured in moles) of any sample of the compound.
 The molar mass is a bulk, not molecular, property of a substance.
 The molar mass is an average of many instances of the compound, which often vary in mass due to the presence of isotopes.
 Most commonly, the molar mass is computed from the standard atomic weights and is thus a terrestrial average and a function of the relative abundance of the isotopes of the constituent atoms on Earth.
 The molar mass is appropriate for converting between the mass of a substance and the amount of a substance for bulk quantities.
-The molecular mass and formula mass are commonly used as a synonym of molar mass, particularly for molecular compounds; however, the most authoritative sources define it differently.
-The difference is that molecular mass is the mass of one specific particle or molecule, while the molar mass is an average over many particles or molecules.
-The formula weight is a synonym of molar mass that is frequently used for non-molecular compounds, such as ionic salts.
-The molar mass is an intensive property of the...

 Definition from Wikipedia – Molar mass